 We'll use the Octoparse's blog page https://www.octoparse.com/blog for this example.

-1. Build the list by defining a pattern
+1. Build a list

 You can always expand the selection area by clicking on the tags (e.g. DIV, A, LI, etc.) on the bottom of "Action Tips".

-2. If certain items on the list are still missing after the first two clicks, keep clicking on more products from the same list until all items desired are selected and highlighted in green.
+2. If certain items on the list are still missing after the first two clicks, keep clicking on more items from the same list until all items desired are selected and highlighted in green.

-2.2.
-Capture all sub-elements automatically
+2.1 Capture all the sub-elements found